Kitab al-wadih bi-l-haqq: Synopsis

 The work begins with a Christian invocation reminiscent of the Islamic basmala:

 In the name of the Father, the Father of Ages, and of the Son, the Son of Resurrection, and of the Holy Spirit, the Enlivener of those who are in the tombs, united in Trinity, triple in unity, the Lord of lords and the God of the world and the ages.

 The introduction continues with praise of God, an explanation of the author's conversion and the purpose of his writing, which is to "clarify to my opponents their error and their unbelief" on the basis of the Qurʾān and the ḥadīth.

 Ibn Rajāʾ classifies Muslims into four categories: those compelled by violence; sincere believers, who are deluded by Satan; mere followers, who continue in the faith of their parents without true belief because it is better than paganism; and those who follow Islam for worldly reasons.
 He then cites a ḥadīth according to which Muḥammad predicted that his followers would divide into 73 sects, only one of which would be saved.
 Every Muslim believes he is one of the saved.

 The Christian Bible is defended against the Muslim claim that it is corrupted.
 This is followed by an attack on Muḥammad's prophethood, which is anticipated in neither the Old nor the New Testament.
 Ibn Rajāʾ cites ḥadīths to show that Muḥammad did not perform miracles.
 Since his ministry rested on no earlier revelation and no miracles, it depended on coercion (jihād).
 The only biblical category Muḥammad fits is that of false prophet.

 Ibn Rajāʾ describes Muḥammad as being educated by the Christian monk Baḥīrā and two Jewish rabbis.
 The Qurʾān was compiled after his death.
 There were originally seven conflicting versions until Abū Bakr selected one and destroyed the others.
 He cites the Qurʾān (3:7) to show that Muḥammad himself did not fully understand it.
-He especially criticizes Muḥammad's marital practices (his infatuation with Māriya al-Qibṭiyya, his repudation of Sawda bint Zamʿa and his marriage to the divorcée Zaynab bint Jaḥsh).
+He especially criticizes Muḥammad's marital practices (his infatuation with Māriya al-Qibṭiyya, his repudiation of Sawda bint Zamʿa and his marriage to the divorcée Zaynab bint Jaḥsh).
 Moreover, Muḥammad could only speak Arabic, whereas the Apostles had been given the gift of tongues at Pentecost.
 This hardly indicates that he had a universal mission.

 The critique of Muḥammad as prophet is followed by an extended critique of the Qurʾān, which Thomas Burman calls the "dullest, and most petty [part] of the whole tract".
 Numerous contradictions are claimed.
 The lives of Muḥammad and Jesus are contrasted with the goal of showing that Jesus is a superior prophet and that the Qurʾān itself points to Jesus as the Son of God.
 Ibn Rajāʾ then offers a defence of the doctrine of the Incarnation and the Crucifixion.

 The main portion of the book ends with a series of critiques of the Ḥajj (based in part on personal experience), the Islamic prohibition on wine and Muḥammad's Night Journey.
 It is followed by a short conclusion and an appendix demonstrating more contradictions in the Qurʾān.